tardate/LittleCodingKata/docker/arm_builds/README.md

 # Building for ARM with Docker

-Building 32-bit ARM v7 images with docker, tested on MacOSX and AWS.
+Building 32-bit ARM v7 images with docker, tested on MacOS and AWS.

 ## Notes

-I'm running on MacOSX and have access to Linux/AMD64 machines, but want to build a Docker image for 32-bit ARM v7 that I could then use with older Raspberry Pi or Odriod devices.
+I'm running on MacOS and have access to Linux/AMD64 machines, but want to build a Docker image for 32-bit ARM v7 that I could then use with older Raspberry Pi or Odriod devices.

 Here's a demonstration of one way to do it, using [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx/).